Import Data Files

 If you are importing the data into an empty Roster, then no matching is necessary (except if you are importing scores in which case the first and last names must match for all scores by an individual player).

-If you are importing non-score player information, make sure that each player's information is on one horizontal row.
+If you are importing non-score player information, make sure that each player's information is on one horizontal row in your import file.
 You may have just a first and last name, name plus a numeric ID, name and ID with email, etc., that you can import.

-If you are importing player scores, make sure each player score is on one horizontal row with an ID# that matches the ID number of the player in the Roster into which you are importing the data.
+If you are importing player scores, make sure each player score is on one horizontal row of the import file with an ID# that matches the ID number of the player in the Roster into which you are importing the data.